The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 Sarah.

-Dressed in a red skirt, she was radiant, a beacon of light in the dim room.
-Her presence had an uncanny ability to make the world feel a little brighter, a little easier.
-More than just a friend, she was my anchor—the one person I could always rely on.
-She approached with that familiar, dazzling smile and pulled me into a warm embrace.
+Dressed in a red skirt, she stood out like a beacon of light in the dimly lit room.
+Her presence alone had the uncanny ability to make the world feel a little brighter, a little easier to bear.
+More than just a friend, she was my anchor—the one person I could always count on, no matter what life threw my way.
+She approached me with that familiar, dazzling smile and wrapped me in a warm embrace, offering more comfort than I could put into words.

-"How are you feeling?" she asked, her eyes dancing with excitement.
+"How are you feeling?" she asked, her eyes sparkling with excitement.

-We’d already planned a celebration for after the results—a night of joy, of relief, of looking forward to the future.
-Moments later, the announcement began.
-Some of our classmates faced disappointment, but Sarah and I passed.
+We had already planned a celebration for after the results—a night filled with joy, relief, and anticipation for the future.
+The promise of what was to come made the day feel special, and soon, the moment arrived.
+The announcement began.
+Some of our classmates faced disappointment, their hopes dashed, but Sarah and I—well, we passed.

 We couldn't contain our joy.